Less Than Full Time Training

 Day in the Life

-Tessa Davis is an ST4 trainee, currently on maternity leave, and soon to return to work under the flexible training scheme: for her “day in the life” article, click here.
+Tessa Davis is an ST4 trainee, currently on maternity leave, and due to return to a Less Than Full Time post following maternity leave: for her “day in the life” article click here.

 Representation and Support